Bolex H16 2 Day Intensive - POSTPONED

 - Facilitated by: Rhea Storr

-In this two-day workshop, you will learn how to shoot 16mm film using the Bolex H-16 Reflex Camera, how to splice and edit 16mm, further experimenting with physical and chemical techniques to alter the surface of our film.
+In this two-day workshop, you will learn how to shoot 16mm film using the Bolex H-16 Reflex Camera, how to process B&W film using eco processes, how to splice, edit and project 16mm, further experimenting with physical techniques to alter the surface of your film.

 Please note: Day 1 & day 2 of this workshop are one week apart.
 This will allow time for the film stock you shoot on day 1 to be developed and sent back to not/nowhere for editing.